GeorgeFarg/full-stack-todo-app-mobile/Readme.md

 -scan the QR code with expo go

-- change the baseURL to http://[your ip address]:5000/api
+- change the baseURL to http://[your ip address]:5000/api on [[path of the application]]/client/api/ApiManager.ts